-Since March this year, when countries started shutting down one by one in desperate attempt to slow down the spread of novel coronavirus, our lives have changed to a point of becoming unrecognisable.
-It has been reported that the UK economy has shrank by 20.4% in April 2020, the largest monthly contraction on record.
-Just for context, during the Great Recession of 2008, the UK economy contracted by o more than 1% in a single month and the overall contraction was under 7% during the entire Recession.
+Since March this year, when countries started shutting down one by one in a desperate attempt to slow down the spread of novel coronavirus, our lives have changed to a point of becoming unrecognisable.
+It has been reported that the UK economy has shrunk by 20.4% in April 2020, the largest monthly contraction on record.
+Just for context, during the Great Recession of 2008, the UK economy contracted by no more than 1% in a single month and the overall contraction was under 7% during the entire Recession.
 Therefore, the economic fallout from the pandemic will clearly be a great one and have a lasting effect on our lives.

 There are already hundreds of things we need to worry about, whether it is to ensure our businesses stay afloat, keeping our jobs, making sure our children’s education is not disproportionally affected, worrying about loved ones.
 But for those who have Financial Orders in place that they need to act upon, there is a worry added into this already infernal mix: how to ensure compliance with said Orders.

-Whether the Financial Order was based on Court findings or on consensual agreement of the parties (known as a Consent Order), the fact remains that all Financial Orders are Court Orders and, as such, they are enforceable through the Court.
+Whether the Financial Order was based on Court findings or on the consensual agreement of the parties (known as a Consent Order), the fact remains that all Financial Orders are Court Orders and, as such, they are enforceable through the Court.
 If you fail to abide by the Order, you might face legal and financial consequences that are best avoided.

 To look at your options in case you find yourself unable to honour the Financial Order you have in place, we first will look at what constitutes a Financial Order.

 In short, a Financial Order in a divorce case, is a Court Order that sets out how the matrimonial assets will be divided between the parties, once the marriage is terminated.
 As a Court Order is approved and/or issued by a judge, the Financial Order is legally binding and can be enforced through the Courts.